sourcegraph/learn/posts/how-to-troubleshoot-JavaScript-SyntaxError-missing-}-after-function-body.md

 This is what causes the error.

-## Make sure that block statements are closed
+## Ensure that block statements are closed

-Fortunately, This error is pretty simple to fix, Plus, Javascript errors are easy to understand and helpful for debugging, So always try to read them for more information.
-In the error messages, You'll always see the line number where the error occurred, Like this one:
+JavaScript error messages tend to be helpful for debugging, so always try to read them for more information.
+In the error messages, you'll receive the line number where the error occurred in the output.

 ```
 Uncaught SyntaxError: missing } after function body 4:0
 note: { opened at line 1, column 16
 ```

-See that the error message mentions the line where the error occurred (line 4).
-Try to parse your code from that line and figure out which curly bracket closes which, Or you can start from the first line of the function where the error occurred.
+In the example above, the line where the error occurred is line 4.
+Try to parse your code from that line and figure out which curly bracket closes which statement.
+Alternately, you can start debugging from the first line of the function where the error occurred.

-## First close, Then write code
+## First close, then write code

-A good tip that will help you avoid this kind of error when writing code is that when opening a block statement, Such as a function or some parentheses, Try always to open and close the body first, Then write your code inside it, So it should look similar to this:
+A recommended practice that will help you avoid this kind of error when writing code is, when opening a block statement — such as a function or some parentheses — try to always open and close the body first, then write your code inside it.
+Using this approach, the sample code above would start out like the following.

 ```javascript
 function coffee() {}
 ```

-By doing so, You avoid forgetting or missing to close the brackets.
+By taking this approacb, you can avoid forgetting or missing to close the brackets.

-## Format code, Indentation
+## Format code with indentation

 Formatting your code using indentation or spaces is another way to locate errors.
-By doing this you will be able to visualise the code better and find the error faster.
+By doing this, you will be able to visualize the code better and find the error faster.

 IDEs (code editors) have extensions that can help you do the formatting automatically.
-A good example of such an extension is [Prettier](https://prettier.io/).
-There is also an option like [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2), Which colourizes each pair of matching brackets with the same colour so you can identify them.
+One example of such an extension is [Prettier](https://prettier.io/).
+There is also an option like [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2), which colorizes each pair of matching brackets with the same color so you can identify them and avoid errors.

 ## Learn more